Cohomological rigidity of manifolds with torus actions: I: The case of simplicial -spheres

-where $i_0$ and $i_0'$ are the embeddings of the tubular neighborhoods of $\pi_+^{-1}(F_0^+)$ and $\pi_+'^{-1}(F_0^+)$, respectively.
-It follows that $M\cong M'$ if $p\equiv p'$ mod $2$.
-However, $M$ is equivariantly homeomorphic to $M'$ if and only if $p=p'$ by Proposition \ref{prop:equiv hoeom}. \begin{rem} Although Theorem \ref{thm:rigidity of toric manifold} dose not hold for all quasitoric $6$-manifolds over polytopes from $\QQ$, it can be true if the characteristic matrix $\mathit{\Lambda}$ satisfies some mild assumptions (see \cite{FMW16} for details).
-On the other hand, we may still expect the cohomological rigidity holds for all quasitoric $6$-manifolds over polytopes from $\QQ$, and indeed this is the case, as we will show in \cite{FMW16}. \end{rem}
+\begin{rem} Although Theorem \ref{thm:rigidity of toric manifold} does not hold for all quasitoric $6$-manifolds over polytopes from $\QQ$, it can hold if the characteristic matrix $\mathit{\Lambda}$ satisfies some mild conditions (see \cite{FMW16} for details).
+On the other hand, we may still expect that the cohomological rigidity holds for all quasitoric $6$-manifolds over polytopes from $\QQ$, and indeed this is the case, as we will show in \cite{FMW16}. \end{rem}